ProgrammerKid/PreSS/README.md

 allows one to use JSON, to to set and use values which can be reused in the PreSS file.

+##How Is It Useful
+PreSS is useful for when you want to be able to reuse CSS properties, and handle many elements at once.
+For example, if you were to use one color theme today, you may use "#212121" everywhere in your CSS.
+When it comes time to change the color theme, you will have to revise every line of CSS.
+Instead these colors can be predifined, and applied everywhere in your CSS.

 ##Use

 config.json